project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 Once a job is defined it can be submitted to the Kuberentes cluster to be run via `job.submit()`.
 If `job.submit()` is left empty the SDK will assume the Kuberentes-MCAD scheduler is being used.
 If a RayCluster is specified like, `job.submit(cluster)`, then the SDK will assume that the Ray scheduler is being used and submit the job to that RayCluster.

 After the job is submitted, a user can monitor its progress via `job.status()` and `job.logs()` to retrieve the status and logs output by the job.
-At any point the user can also call `.cancel()` to stop the job.
+At any point the user can also call `job.cancel()` to stop the job.

 ### Authentication: